Can I Drink and Still Drive?

 How many people are caught drink driving?

 As drink driving is more common in the festive season, police forces across the UK tend to introduce their drink and drug drive campaigns throughout December.
 This means they are more likely to randomly stop drivers to breathalyse them.
-The data from these campaigns found that in December 2021 in just Devon and Cornwall alone, 207 arrests were made with 166 being for drink driving and 41 being for driving under the influence of drugs which was an increase on 2020[4].
-Pubs across the region joined in on the campaign offering free soft drinks to the ‘designated driver’[5].
+The data from this national campaign found that in December 2022 across the UK, 6616 arrests were made with 1589 being charged with drink and drug driving[4].
+Pubs across the country joined in on the campaign offering free soft drinks to the ‘designated driver’[5].

 Tips for driving in the festive season